thatcherfreeman/resolve-scripts/README.md

 ## Deliver

 ## Utility
+### MigrateSourceClips
+Useful for if you have moved your entire project structure to a new folder.
+Allows you to relink all file paths for all projects in a project manager folder.

+#### Instructions
+For each project, replace all clips with a certain filename prefix to a new prefix.
+To use this, use the following steps:
+1. Copy the folder with all your footage to a new location.
+2. In the Project manager, make sure there is a folder that contains only projects whose clips are ALL in the folder from step 1.
+3. Run this script.
+In the first box, indicate the OLD path, ending with the appropriate slash (mac) or backslash (windows)
+4. In the second box, indicate the NEW folder.
+Make sure that if what's written in the first box is substituted for what's in the second box, the clips will all still exist!
+5. BACK UP YOUR PROJECT DATABASE
+6. Run once with the "I backed up my project database" box unchecked.
+This will do a dry run.
+7. Check the console after the dry run to make sure that it got through all your projects without having difficulty finding a file.
+8. Run the script again with the checkbox checked.
+9. Cross your fingers.

 ### Remove Empty Bins
 Deletes all bins in the media pool that do not contain any clips.